 The Google algorithms—you know them, you fear them.
-Like a host of vengeful gods, the pantheon of Penguin, Panda, and Hummingbird affect the SEO world with an often catastrophic impact.
+Like a host of vengeful gods, the pantheon of Penguin, Panda, and Hummingbirds affect the SEO world with an often catastrophic impact.
 Whenever they happen to grace us with their presence, horror stories of lost rankings and penalties spread like famine and plague.
-Even the most Google-faithful websites can live in fear of being stricken down by the holy Google algorithm updates.
+Even the most Google-faithful websites can fear being struck down by the holy Google algorithm updates.

 What can you do?

-The truth is things aren’t as bleak as they seem; you aren’t as helpless as you may think you are.
-Although Google rules heaven and earth from its throne in Mountain View, it’s largely up to you whether you incur its wrath or not.
+The truth is things aren’t as bleak as they seem; you aren’t as helpless as you may think.
+Although Google rules heaven and earth from its throne in Mountain View, it’s up to you whether you incur its wrath.

 Sounds obvious, right?
 Well, you’d be surprised how many companies don’t realize the staggering amount of FREE information Google has available for you.
 From in-depth introductions to general website advice, everything they offer is dedicated to making your website better.